thaddavis/crewai_and_agentops_script/video_script/1/5_adding_agents_config.md

   backstory: <TEXT_DESCRIBING_THE_BACKSTORY_OF_THE_AGENT>
 ```

-There are other properties beside the role, goal, and backstory we can give to our agents, but these are the ones required by CrewAI's framework...
+There are other properties beside the role, goal, and backstory we can give to our agents, but these are the required ones by CrewAI's framework the others properties are optional

+(PAUSE)

 FYI: This way of outlining configuration is extremely common in programming and is called YAML format...

 YAML allows you to specify key-value pairs of information that can be nested at various levels...

-In the context of a .yaml file, the `>` (angled bracket-like) character is called a "folded block" symbol.
+In the context of a .yaml file, the `>` (angled bracket) character is called a "folded block" symbol.
 This character allows you to write the value associated with a key or property on multiple lines instead of one big, long line

+(PAUSE)

 The way we connect this `agents.yaml` config to our crew in the `crew.py` file is like this...